-Protect yourself from the sun
+1. Protect your skin from the sun

-Doctors today recommend 15 minutes of direct exposure to the sun on the hands and face to absorb the minimum daily requirement of Vitamin D. Overprotecting from the sun is not a good idea.
-The challenge is to maximize the benefit from the sun and at the same time protect the skin from damage.
+Doctors today recommend 15 minutes of direct exposure to the sun on the hands and face to absorb the minimum daily requirement of vitamin D. Overprotecting from the sun is not a good idea.
+The challenge is to maximize the benefit from the sun and at the same time protect skin from damage.

-Amla Berry, available as a supplement called Organic Premium Amla Berry and also contained in Amrit, is also an excellent antioxidant and rasayana for the skin.
-Cooking your food with a skin-protecting spice mixture to stimulate digestion but not overheat your skin helps.
-Sauté equal parts turmeric, coriander, fennel and cumin in ghee and add it to your vegetables and grains.
-Even in winter, people with photosensitive skin should avoid eating too much ginger, garlic, aesofetida (hing), red chilies or any types of hot peppers if you are sensitive to the sun.
+It's also a good idea to cool your body from the inside with foods like green leafy vegetables and juicy fruits.
+Cooking food with a skin-protecting spice mixture also helps: Sauté equal parts turmeric, coriander, fennel and cumin in ghee and add it to your vegetables and grains.
+Even in winter, avoid eating too much ginger, garlic, asafoetida (hing), red chilies or any types of hot peppers if you are sensitive to the sun.

 Another source of harsh chemicals can be your water.
 If your water is chlorinated or contains pesticides and chemical fertilizers from nearby farms, it can cause imbalance in all the layers of the skin and result in irritation and drying.
 It's worth investing in a reverse osmosis water filter for drinking and a shower unit for bathing, to hydrate your skin with the purest water.

-Eat for your skin type
+3. Eat for your skin type

 To figure out which foods are best for your skin, first determine your skin type.
 Vata skin is dryer, thinner, small-pored, delicate, and cool to the touch.
 Vata skin may age faster, and tends to be dry, rough and flaky when out of balance.
 Or your skin may be more Pitta — fair, sensitive, soft, warm, and of medium thickness.
 When out of balance, Pitta skin can flare up in rashes, rosacea, acne, or sun spots.
 Kapha skin tends to age slower and form less wrinkles than the other two types.
 It is thick, oily, pale, soft and cool.
 Kapha skin types may struggle with dull complexion, enlarged pores, excessive oil, blackheads, pimples, moist types of eczema and water retention.

 If stress is not brought into balance, the shrotas (microchannels) that carry nutritive fluid to the skin also start to shrink, resulting in wrinkles and stress lines.
 Emotional stress also affects the skin — just notice how anger or embarrassment can make your face turn red.
 This shows the connection between Sadhaka Pitta, the subdosha of Pitta that governs the emotions, and Bhrajaka Pitta, which governs the skin.

 To counteract mental stress, try Worry Free Tea, Tablets, and Aroma Oil.
 Maintain a Vata-pacifying diet and daily routine.
 To bring emotional stress into balance, follow a Pitta-pacifying diet and routine and try Blissful Joy tablets and Blissful Heart Aroma Oil.
 Stop whatever work or exercise is causing the strain.
 In Maharishi Ayurveda, too much work or exercise means anything more than fifty percent of your physical stamina.

-Cleanse and gently exfoliate
+5. Cleanse and gently exfoliate

 Every skin type needs cleansing, but Kapha skin needs it the most.
 This is because people with Kapha skin often have low agni.
 Consequently ama collects in the body, clogs the channels of the skin and causes oil to collect on the surface.
 Many people with Kapha skin try to counteract the oiliness by using products that are too drying.
 This is not really necessary.

 Keep the pores and channels open by taking warm baths and cleansing with Youthful Skin Herbal Soap.
 Vata skin types should avoid any products that are too drying.
 The Youthful Skin Herbal Soap is especially formulated to cleanse dry skin without disturbing its moisture balance.
 Pitta types should avoid products that are too abrasive or heating.
 The Youthful Skin Herbal Soap also works well for cleansing Pitta skin.

-Rehydrate from the inside and outside
+6. Rehydrate from the inside out

-Nourish your skin
+7. Nourish your skin